xorrosive/greaterisland.github.io/about.md

 title: About
 permalink: /about/
 ---
-**Greater Island** is a parent company of several e-commerce brands.
+**Greater Island LLC** is a parent company of several e-commerce brands.

 * Kitty Corners
 * TwistGrip